 - compare their performances with previous ones and demonstrate improvement to achieve their personal best.

-This blocking is outlines our intended curriculum for 2021/22 but maybe adapted or changed linked to DFE guidance updates over this academic year.
+This blocking is outlines our intended curriculum for the year but maybe adapted or changed linked to DFE guidance updates over this academic year.

 The PE Hub has planning for Distanced PE (PE that can take place with minimal use of equipment) that Shoreditch Park will use as required over the academic year and in the case of poor weather and PE taking place inside the school building.